Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Neural Heuristics

-Our neural evolutionary algorithm (NEA) differs from EA only in that the type-1 mutator is replaced with a ``neural mutator''.
-This mutator selects a route $r \in \mathcal{R}_b$ at random, deletes it from $\mathcal{R}_b$, and then rolls out learned construction with $\pi_\theta$ starting from $\mathcal{R}_b \setminus r$.
-Because it starts from $\mathcal{R}_b \setminus r$, and $|\mathcal{R}_b \setminus r| = S$, this produces just one new route $r'$, which then replaces $r$ in $\mathcal{R}_b$.
-The algorithm is otherwise unchanged.
-We replace the type-1 mutator because its space of changes (replacing one route by a shortest path) is similar to that of the neural mutator (replacing one route by a new route composed of shortest paths), while the type-2 mutator's space of changes is quite different (lengthening or shortening a route by one node).
-In this way we leverage $\pi_\theta$, which was trained as a construction policy, to aid in an improvement method.
+Our variant algorithm differs from EA only in that instead of using the type-1 heuristic, it uses a `neural heuristic' which is based on our neural net policy.
+The neural heuristic selects a route $r \in \mathcal{R}_b$ at random, removes it from the network to get $\hat{\mathcal{R}_b} = \mathcal{R}_b \setminus r$, and then runs learned construction with $\pi_\theta$ starting from $\hat{\mathcal{R}_b}$.
+Because $|\hat{\mathcal{R}_b}| = S-1$, this produces just one new route, $r'$, which is then added to the network to get $\mathcal{R}_b' \leftarrow \hat{\mathcal{R}_b} \cup \{ r' \}$.
+In this way we leverage $\pi_\theta$, which was trained as a policy for a construction method, to aid in an improvement method.
+We refer to this variant algorithm as the neural evolutionary algorithm (NEA).
+Both algorithms are presented in \autoref{alg:ea}, with the difference between the two described in lines 10 and 11.

+We replace the type-1 heuristic with the neural heuristic because they each choose from a similar space of changes: replacing one route by a shortest path in the former case, and replacing one route by a new route composed of shortest paths in the latter.